aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-objects-and-scenes/xpath-like-object-queries/_index.md

 ## Conclusion

-You now know how to **create 3d scene java** programs that leverage XPath‑like queries to efficiently **select objects by type**.
+You now know how to **select objects by name** in Java 3D scenes using XPath‑like queries.
 This approach scales from simple demos to production‑grade 3‑D applications, giving you fine‑grained control over scene traversal without verbose code.

 ---

-**Last Updated:** 2026-01-30
+**Last Updated:** 2026-03-31
 **Tested With:** Aspose.3D for Java 24.11
 **Author:** Aspose